All Episodes

 It's a shame that they don't have Jeb Bush running.

-Oh my God, if it's not Romney and something happens, we're going to have to go outside, find somebody an immediate replacement.
+If it's not Romney and something happens, we're going to have to go outside, find somebody, an immediate replacement.

-Because if Romney falters, the entire Washington establishment goes into conniption fifth.
+Because if Romney falters, the entire Washington establishment goes into conniption fits.

 And I think we can take that to the bank.